colorlessenergy/colorlessenergy.github.io/_posts/2018-08-24-how-to-make-a-responsive-navigation-menu.md

   transition: all 0.5s;
 }

-.hamburger-menu .hamburger-menu__rect1 {
+.animate .hamburger-menu__rect1 {
   transform: rotate(35deg) translate(2px, -2px);
 }

-.hamburger-menu .hamburger-menu__rect3 {
+.animate .hamburger-menu__rect3 {
   transform: rotate(-35deg) translate(-7px, -2px);
 }

-.hamburger-menu .hamburger-menu__rect2 {
+.animate .hamburger-menu__rect2 {
   opacity: 0;
 }
 </style>

-Now we have the main functionality of the responsive nav now we will make it looks like on [codepen](https://codepen.io/brianmunoz/pen/VGvvdZ).
+Now that we have the main functionality of the responsive nav, we will make it look like the one on [codepen](https://codepen.io/brianmunoz/pen/VGvvdZ).

 We will need to add more HTML, CSS and JavaScript.

-For the html we will put the hamburger menu inside a nav element and inside the nav element we will also put a title.
-We will also include another div for the menu that shows up when the hamburger menu is clicked
+For the HTML we will put the hamburger menu inside a nav element and inside the nav element we will also put a heading.
+We will also include another div for the menu that shows up when the hamburger menu is clicked.

 ```html
 <nav>